GyroTools/agora-uploader/README.md

-   -u, --url              The URL of the Agora server -p, --path             The path to a file or folder to be uploaded -f, --target-folder    The ID of the target folder where the data is uploaded to (default: -1) -k, --api-key          The Agora API key used for authentication --verify               Verifies if all the uploaded files were imported correctly (waits until the import is complete) --extract-zip          If the uploaded file is a zip, it is extracted and its content is imported into Agora (default: false)
+   -u, --url              The URL of the Agora server -p, --path             The path to a file or folder to be uploaded -f, --target-folder    The ID of the target folder where the data is uploaded to (default: -1) -k, --api-key          The Agora API key used for authentication -j, --import-json      The json which will be used for the import -h --help              show help (default: false) --extract-zip          If the uploaded file is a zip, it is extracted and its content is imported into Agora (default: false)
+   --no-verify            Will not verify if all the uploaded files were correctly imported (default: false)
-   --no-check-certificate Don't check the server certificate --import-json          The json which will be used for the import --fake                 Run the uploader without actually uploading the files (for testing and debugging) (default: false) --help                 show help (default: false)
+   --no-check-certificate Don't check the server's ssl certificate (default: false) --fake                 Run the uploader without actually uploading the files (for testing and debugging) (default: false) --test                 Creates random files and uploads them to the Agora server (default: false) --test-size value      The total size of the random files in megabytes (default: 1024) --test-files value     The number of random files to generate. -1 means arbitrary number of files (default: -1) --test-max-file-size   The maximum size of a random file in megabytes (default: -1) --verbose              Verbose mode, print processing details (default: false) --log-format           Choose log format (options: runner, text, json) --log-level            Log level (options: debug, info, warn, error, fatal, panic)
 ```

 ### Examples